gypleon/AI_Ass_SVHN/README.md

 "test_images.mat" <- randomly generated from "test_32x32.mat".

-all the two files are supposed be supplied by you.
+all the two files are supposed to be provided by yourself.
 # Precision
 test precision is supposed to be over 90%.